aCertainProgrammer/UnnamedDraftingTool/README.md

 `all` is intended to simply be a list of all champions, but there might be other uses for it so I made it customizable.
 A full list of champions is provided below.

-`ally` and `enemy` are simply the pools of two teams involved in the draft, use them however you like
+`ally` and `enemy` are simply the pools of two teams involved in the draft, use them however you like.

 An example of a full, valid config:
 ```